Cougars vs. Hurricanes: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 |147.2

-- Houston has a 3-7 record against the spread while finishing 9-1 overall in its past 10 games.
+- Houston is 3-7 against the spread and 9-1 overall over its last 10 contests.

-- In their past 10 contests, the Cougars have gone over the total four times.

-- Miami has a 5-4 record against the spread while finishing 8-2 overall over its last 10 games.
+- The Cougars have hit the over in four of their last 10 outings.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.